nuejs/nue/packages/templates/nuejs.org/docs/faq.md

 You're no longer worrying about namespace collisions; you're strategizing layers and components in your design system.
 You're not styling one button at a time; you're defining how all buttons work across all sites.

 When you work at the system level, not the component level, entire categories of problems disappear.
-Instead, you start optimizing for multi-site development and AI-driven content workflows.
-You move faster because every new site is 90% ready before you even start.
+You start optimizing for multi-site development and AI-driven content workflows.
+You can move faster because for every new site 90% is already done.

-## What about React?
+## How about React?
 React's component model couples structure, logic and styling together.
-This works well for individual components but makes it impossible to establish a shared foundation across multiple sites.
-Each site essentially starts from scratch.
+This works well for individual components but makes multi-site development impossible.
+Every site must start from scratch.

 Nue's inheritance model does the opposite: sites inherit from `@base` and override only what makes them unique.
 The result: